The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Discussion

 where the \citet{Salpeter1955} IMF was assumed.

 We now need to estimate the values of $M_\text{i,w-WR}$ and $M_\text{i,WR}$.
 Extrapolating mass-loss recipes published by \citet{Hainich2015} and constructing corresponding PoWR models implies that the WR phenomenon ceases below $\log L \approx 4.8\,[L_\odot]$ at LMC metallicity, corresponding to $M_\text{i,WR}\approx 15\,M_\odot$.
-In contrast, PoWR models calculated following recent recipes published by \citet{Vink2017} for optically thin winds of stripped stars imply that the WR phenomenon stops below $\approx 5.5\,[L_\odot]$, corresponding to $M_{i,WR} \approx 30\,M_\odot$.
-Because these results are very discrepant, we choose to estimate the minimum luminosity of WR stars empirically.
+In contrast, PoWR models calculated following recent recipes published by \citet{Vink2017} for optically-thin winds of stripped stars imply that the WR phenomenon stops below $\approx 5.5\,[L_\odot]$, corresponding to $M_{i,WR} \approx 30\,M_\odot$.
+Because these results are quite discrepant, we choose to estimate the minimum luminosity of WR stars empirically.
 The HRD positions seen in this work, along with those published by H14 and \citet{Neugent2017}, imply that the WR phenomenon stops below $\log L \approx 5.2\,[L_\odot]$ in the LMC, corresponding roughly to $M_\text{i,WR}\approx 20-25\,M_\odot$.
 Based on the BPASS evolution tracks, stars with $M_\text{i} \gtrsim 35\,M_\odot$ can become WR stars as single stars, i.e., $M_\text{i,w-WR} \approx35\,M_\odot$.
 In stark contrast, the Geneva tracks (Fig.\,\ref{fig:hrdGeneva}) imply $M_\text{i,WR}\approx 70\,M_\odot$.
-To obtain $T_\text{cWR}(m)$, we assume that it is equal to the lifetime of the core He-burning phase, which should be a good approximation for the order-of-magnitude estimate performed in this work.
-The value $T_\text{cWR}(m)$ is estimated from Equation 79 in \citet{Hurley2002}.
+To obtain $T_\text{cWR}(m)$, we assume that it is equal to the lifetime of the core He-burning phase, which should be a good approximation for the order-of-magnitude estimate performed here. $T_\text{cWR}(m)$ is estimated from Equation 79 in \citet{Hurley2002}.
 Finally, we adopt $f_\text{strip} =0.33$, as estimated by \citet{Sana2012}.
 We note that it is possible that $f_\text{strip}$ becomes smaller for larger masses due to, for example, their increased homogeneity.
-Plugging all of these into Eq.\,(\ref{eq:bsWR}), we obtain an expected incidence of 30\% b-WR stars among all cWR stars in the LMC for $M_\text{i, w-WR} = 35\,M_\odot$ (BPASS value), and 70\% for $M_\text{i, w-WR} = 70\,M_\odot$ (Geneva value).
+Plugging all of these in Eq.\,(\ref{eq:bsWR}), we obtain an expected incidence of 30\% b-WR stars among all cWR stars in the LMC for $M_\text{i, w-WR} = 35\,M_\odot$ (BPASS value), and 70\% for $M_\text{i, w-WR} = 70\,M_\odot$ (Geneva value).